s-laugh/babel-simulation-engine/README.md

 - Get Simulation Results: Using a simulations unique GUID, this request fetches the results of running a simulation, including the base/variant cases, as well as the simulated persons, their demographic info, and their base/variant amounts.
 This request is used by the Front-end Web App.

 ## Development

+### Database Setup
+The Simulation Engine requires a connection to a database.
+This is where the simulation persons (data) is stored, as well as the results.

+This project uses Entity Framework (EF) Core as an ORM for interacting with a relational SQL Database.
+There are currently two deployments of the Simulation Engine.
+One points to a "mock" database server, and the other points to a "prod" database server.
+These two databases necessarily have the same schema, which is facilitated through Entity Framework and Migrations.

+The EF functionality is stored in the maternity-benefits project under the Storage/EF folder.
+The ApplicationDbContext is the main link between the database and the C# classes.
+This class is injected into the EFStore classes so that the C# code can interact with the database values.

+If new properties are being added to the database, then an EF migration is required (https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
+The changes cna be made to the C# class and then a migration must be created, which will generate a script inside the Migrations folder in the esdc-simulation-api project.
+The database must then be updated with the migration.
+This is actually handled in the code - in the Startup.cs file there is functionality to automatically run migrations.

+If you are setting up a new Azure SQL database, then take the following steps:
+- Create a new SQL server  in Azure.
+Create a username and password and store it securely
+- In the firewall settings of your new server, ensure that you "Allow Azure Services" to access it, and you can also add your client IP to the whitelist
+- Create a new database on that server
+- Get the connection string for the database, and add it into the config setting
+- Run the project, so that the code in Startup.cs can run the migration against the database
+- Verify the database has the proper tables

 ### Config